EMHASS Development

 Method 1 - Python Virtual Environment

-We can use python virtual environments to build, develop and test/unitest the code.
-This method works well with standalone mode.
+We can use python virtual environments to build, develop and test/unittest the code.

 confirm terminal is in the root emhass directory before starting